andrewlee8247/ccdr/README.md

 A machine learning model was trained with the data using BigQuery ML, and the application was updated to deliver prediction results as a JSON response through an API that was created using Flask.
 The first step was to build and evaluate the model using BiqQuery ML.
 A logistic regression model was therefore built and trained from the cardholder database.
 The model was evaluated using accuracy, precision and recall, F1, and AUC scores.
-After evaluation an initial prediction was made to make sure that the model was functional.
+After evaluation, an initial prediction was made to make sure that the model was functional.
 A script was then created to interact with the BigQuery ML API and deliver default prediction results in JSON format.
 The script that was created provided optional parameters to filter based on fields such as cardholder age, limit balance, gender, and so on.
 Additionally, the script included